forestgrape/coronavirus/index.md

 [in work and to be checked]
 > <span id='virus'> A *virus* is a form of life on earth, that can't produce all necessary enzymes for its replication. </span>

-So viruses need to use other forms of life to have a complete metabolism.
+So viruses need to integrate enzymes provided by other forms of life into their metabolism.
-Since all molecular independent forms of life on today's earth are cell based, viruses need to interact with cells based forms of life.
+Since all known molecular independent forms of life on today's earth are cell based and the metabolisms is inside the cells, viruses need to be within cells for carry out their metabolism.

 > <span id='infected-cell'> A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism.
 These can mean that the virus is replicating inside the cell.
-But a cell is also called infected if only some viral genes are translated. </span>
+But a cell is also called infected if only some viral genes are translated and the resulting enzymes are active. </span>

-Most cells don't live forever. <!--In the prevalent mulitcellular organisms on average only two halves cell survive.--> Viruses infected cells often die even faster.
+Most cells don't live forever (in the prevalent mulitcellular organisms most cells don't survive and only few cells have the change of being part of the single cell giving raise to a descendant [in work]).
+Viruses infected cells often die even faster.
 So viruses need to jump to other cells.
 To achieve this, most viruses, including coronaviruses, have a 2 phase [life cycle](#life-cycle).
 * Virus phase: Using a cells metabolism to produce proteins and ultimately progeny.
 * Virion phase: Travel, wait and upon match with an [infectable cell](#infectable-cell) induce infection.